deepinv/deepinv/docs/source/user_guide/training/datasets.rst

 Generating Datasets
 ----------
-Generating a dataset associated with a certain forward operator is done via :func:`deepinv.datasets.generate_dataset` using a base PyTorch dataset (:class:`torch.utils.data.Dataset`, in this case MNIST).
+Generating a dataset associated with a certain forward operator is done via :func:`deepinv.datasets.generate_dataset` using a base PyTorch dataset (:class:`torch.utils.data.Dataset`).
+Your base dataset can either be one of our predefined datasets (see :ref:`predefined-datasets`), your own data (which you can load using :class:`torchvision.datasets.ImageFolder` or a custom dataset), or other external datasets (e.g. in this case, torchvision MNIST).

 For example, here we generate a compressed sensing MNIST dataset:

 .. note::